TritonVM/triton-vm/specification/arithmetization.md

 **Transition Constraints**

+Even though they are never explicitly represented, it is useful to alias the LHS's and RHS's _least-significant bit_, or “lsb.”
+Given two consecutive rows for LHS, the (current) least significant bit can be computed by subtracting twice the next row's LHS from the current row's LHS.
+The same is possible for column RHS.

-1. If the indicator `idc` is 0 in the next row, then `bits` in the next row is `bits` in the current row plus 1.
+1. If LHS or RHS is non-zero in the current row, then the indicator in the next row is 0.
-1. If either LHS or RHS are non-zero in the current row, then the indicator in the next row is 0.
+1. If the indicator `idc` is 0 in the next row, then `ci` in the next row is `ci` in the current row.
-1. If `idc` in the next row is 0 and the lsb of LHS is 0 and the lsb of RHS is 0, then LT in the next row is 2, indicating inconclusiveness.
+1. If the indicator `idc` is 0 in the next row and either LHS or RHS is unequal to 0, then `bits` in the next row is `bits` in the current row plus 1.
-1. If the indicator `idc` is 0 in the next row, then the least significant bit (lsb) of LHS, i.e., the difference between LHS in the current row and twice LHS in the next row, is either 0 or 1.
+1. If the indicator `idc` is 0 in the next row, then the lsb of LHS either 0 or 1.
-1. If the indicator `idc` is 0 in the next row, then the least significant bit (lsb) of RHS, i.e., the difference between RHS in the current row and twice RHS in the next row, is either 0 or 1.
+1. If the indicator `idc` is 0 in the next row, then the lsb of RHS is either 0 or 1.
 1. If the indicator `idc` is 0 in the next row and LT in the next row is 0, then LT in the current row is 0.
 1. If the indicator `idc` is 0 in the next row and LT in the next row is 1, then LT in the current row is 1.
 1. If the indicator `idc` is 0 in the next row and LT in the next row is 2 and lsb of LHS is 0 and lsb of RHS is 1, then LT in the current row is 1.